jasmaa/jasmaa.github.io/_posts/2024-12-07-dining-philosophers.md

 Ken Liu is an interesting person.
 He started his career as a Microsoft engineer.
 Then he became a lawyer.
 Then he became a writer, and quite an accomplished one at that, having written for *Star Wars* and *Love Death + Robots* (and of course translating Cixin Liu’s *Death’s End*, the final work of his *Three Body Problem* trilogy).

-Ken Liu as someone who made it in both the tech and literature is not unique either, which is even more surprising.
+Even more surprising is that Ken Liu as someone who made it in both tech and literature circles is not unique either.
 Andy Weir of *Martian* fame is another programmer who later became a sci-fi writer.
 I also recently learned of another person in the tech space writing sci-fi, Ted Chiang, whose *Tower of Babylon* I’ve been wanting to read.

 The upshot is not really to fanboy about random famous people but more so to say that it never ceases to amaze me knowing how many people out there not only *have* multifaceted, cross-discipline talents but are also *actively applying them* to accomplish their dreams.